-MUNICIPAL COMMITTEES PURPOSE OF THE COMMITTEE Municipal Public Accounts Committee To perform oversight function on behalf of the Council over the executive functionaries of the Council.
-Audit Committee In terms of Section 166(2) of the MFMA, an audit committee must advise the municipal council, the political office bearers, the accounting officer and the management staff of a municipality, on matters relating to: Internal financial control and internal audits; Risk management; Accounting policies; • The adequacy, reliability and accuracy of financial reporting and information; Performance management; Effective governance; Compliance with the MFMA, the annual Division of Revenue Act and any other applicable legislation; Performance evaluation; and Any other issues referred to it by the municipality Local Labour Forum To regulate Human Resources matters.
+MUNICIPAL COMMITTEES PURPOSE OF THE COMMITTEE Municipal Public Accounts Committee To perform oversight function on behalf of the Council over the executive Worldpart oblic Accounts continued functionaries of the Council.
+In terms of Section 166(2) of the MFMA, an audit committee must advise the municipal council, the political office bearers, the accounting officer and the management staff of a municipality, on matters relating to: Internal financial control and internal audits; Risk management; Accounting policies; Audit Committee The adequacy, reliability and accuracy of financial reporting and Addit Comminee information; Performance management; Effective governance; Compliance with the MFMA, the annual Division of Revenue Act and any other applicable legislation; Performance evaluation; and Any other issues referred to it by the municipality Local Labour Forum To regulate Human Resources matters.